Russell T Davies: It's a Sin

-Return to Doctor Who (2021–present)
+Return to Doctor Who (2021–2025)

 After his departure from Doctor Who, Davies kept in contact with the show's crew and made several contributions to its expanded universe: in 2013, Davies made a cameo appearance in Peter Davison's spoof special The Five(ish) Doctors Reboot; in 2015, his Virgin New Adventures novel Damaged Goods was adapted into an audio play by Big Finish; in 2017 he illustrated a book of Doctor Who poetry titled Now We Are Six Hundred: A Collection of Time Lord Verse; and in 2018, he wrote a novelisation of "Rose" for Target Books.

 During the COVID-19 lockdowns in 2020, Davies engaged with Doctor Who fans on social media by writing short stories and drawing sketches.
 For the "Rose" watch party, Davies released a short story originally written in 2013 for the show's fiftieth anniversary—the story was written for Doctor Who Magazine and stylised as the final pages of a Target novelisation, but was not included in the magazine due to continuity conflicts with the anniversary special "The Day of the Doctor"; for the "New Earth" and "Gridlock" watch party, he wrote the script for an animated sequel, "The Secret of Novice Hame", with Tennant and Anna Hope reprising their roles as the Doctor and Hame respectively; and for "The Runaway Bride" watch party, Davies shared excerpts of his 1986 spec script, Mind of the Hodiac, which was later optioned by Big Finish for its The Lost Stories audio play range and was released on 30 March 2022.

 On 24 September 2021, three weeks before filming had wrapped on Chris Chibnall's BBC Centenary special "The Power of the Doctor", the BBC announced Davies would return as Doctor Who showrunner, succeeding Chibnall for the show's 60th anniversary in 2023 and beyond.
 Davies is joined by the Bad Wolf production company, which was founded by Gardner and Tranter.
 In May 2022, the BBC announced that Davies had cast Rwandan–Scottish actor Ncuti Gatwa in the role of the Doctor; Gatwa is the first black actor to portray the series' lead role.
 A week later, the BBC further announced that David Tennant and Catherine Tate would reprise their roles of the Doctor and Donna Noble in the show's 2023 specials, which had already started filming.
-On 23 October 2022, during the broadcast of "The Power of the Doctor", Tennant's character was revealed to be the Fourteenth Doctor, which followed Jodie Whittaker's Thirteenth Doctor and would precede Ncuti Gatwa's Fifteenth Doctor, whom took over in the last of the specials with Tennant, "The Giggle".
+On 23 October 2022, during the broadcast of "The Power of the Doctor", Tennant's character was revealed to be the Fourteenth Doctor, which followed Jodie Whittaker's Thirteenth Doctor and would precede Ncuti Gatwa's Fifteenth Doctor, who took over in the last of the specials with Tennant, "The Giggle".
 Tennant's scene at the end of "The Power of the Doctor" was also filmed in May 2022.
 In November 2022, it was announced that Millie Gibson would join the cast as Ruby Sunday, the companion of the Fifteenth Doctor.